drshade/haskell-agentic/README.md

 -- A guy on r/haskell's example
 ghci> runIO (prompt >>> inject (99,27) >>> extract @Int) "calc gcd, pls!"
 9

+-- Date / Time
+ghci> runIO (prompt >>> extract @UTCTime) "when is xmas next year?"
+2026-12-25 00:00:00 UTC

+ghci> runIO (prompt >>> extract @DayOfWeek) "when is xmas next year?"
+Friday

+-- Map
+ghci> runIO (prompt >>> extract @(Map Text Double)) "approximate rate versus USD of top 5 currencies" fromList [("AUD",0.66),("CAD",0.74),("EUR",1.08),("GBP",1.27),("JPY",6.7e-3)]

+-- Logical stuff
+ghci> runIO (prompt >>> extract @Bool) "if its raining outside then we don't go to the beach.
+It always rains when the postman visits.
+The postman is here.
+Can we go to the beach?"

+ghci> runIO (prompt >>> extract @Bool) "If it's busy, we need a reservation.
+If there's a rugby game tonight, the restaurant will be busy.
+The restaurant is always busy on the Friday & Saturday.
+The Springboks are playing tonight.
+Today is Wednesday.
+Do we need to book?"

+ghci> runIO (prompt >>> extract @(Maybe Bool)) "The barber is the 'one who shaves all those, and those only, who do not shave themselves'.
+The question is, does the barber shave himself?"

 ```